 Most companies that are both pre-revenue and pre-financing haven't created a lot of value; therefore, most of their value lies in the company's assets.
 Companies at this early stage often lack a steady track record, market share, operating synergies, and technology.
 This essentially means someone with a similar idea could recreate the business by acquiring the same or similar assets owned by the company.
-Increased sales, acquired market share, and development of both strategic and technological advantages create value for the business, therefore the overall value of the business is less dependent on the value of the fixed assets.
+The company's increased sales, acquired market share, and development of both strategic and technological advantages begin to create value for the business and are less dependent on just the value of their assets.
+Therefore the businesses' value becomes less dependent on just the value of the assets.